Shane Gould: Australian Survivor

 In August 2018, it was revealed that Gould would be participating in Australian Survivor: Champions vs. Contenders and would be a part of the Champions tribe.
-On 9 October 2018, Gould was crowned the winner of Australian Survivor: Champions vs. Contenders in a 5–4 vote against criminal barrister Sharn Coombes.'
+On 9 October 2018, Gould was crowned the winner of Australian Survivor: Champions vs. Contenders in a 5–4 vote against criminal barrister Sharn Coombes.
 With this win, Gould became the oldest person to ever win any international series of Survivor.

 She later returned for Australian Survivor: All Stars, but was voted out first, finishing in 24th place.

+The Traitors

+In October 2025, Gould was announced as a contestant for the forthcoming third season of Network 10's The Traitors Australia.

 Personal life

 Gould spent most of the years after ending competitive swimming out of the public eye.
 She married Neil Innes at 18, became a Christian, and lived on a working farm near Margaret River in Western Australia's South West.
 She farmed and taught horseriding and surfing, making very few public appearances.
 She has four children and eight grandchildren.

 Her marriage to Innes ended after 22 years, coinciding with a return to public life, and she married Milton Nelms in 2007.

-On 10 October 2023, Gould was one of 25 Australians of the Year who signed an open letter supporting the Yes vote in the Indigenous Voice referendum, initiated by psychiatrist Patrick McGorry.
+On 10 October 2023, Gould was one of 25 Australians of the Year who signed an open letter supporting the Yes vote in the Indigenous Voice referendum.
+The open letter was initiated by psychiatrist Patrick McGorry.